Wright-Way Rescue Dog Training

 - Tuesday from 7:00 – 8:00 PM – January 23 – February 27

-Qualifications: Dogs 4 months of age and older
+Qualifications: Dogs and puppies 4 months of age and older

 Five rewards are utilized to train your dog: touch, treats, voice, loose leash, and play.